MichellePG/SAP-PYTHON-/README.md

 You’ll see another nwrfcsdk folder inside C:\nwrfcsdk, cut and paste the contents from C:\nwrfcsdk\nwrfcsdk and move it to C:\nwrfcsdk folder.

 #### 5.
+Go to build PATH simply typing ‘environment’ in the search option next to windows logo.

+#### 6.